An Introduction to Atmospheric Greenhouse Gas Pollution

 According to the Worldwatch Institute's State of the World 2009 report, Into a Warming World, "global emissions of carbon dioxide must reach a peak in less than 10 years and then begin a rapid decline to nearly zero by 2050 to avoid catastrophic disruption to the world's climate."

-Christopher Flavin, president of the well-respected US-based environmental think tank, explained that "2009 is a pivotal year to deal with climate change.
-Humanity will face grave danger if we don't move forward now."
+Christopher Flavin, president of the well-respected US-based environmental think tank, explained that "humanity will face grave danger if we don't move forward now."
 Once again, we discover that we haven't been moving fast enough.

-Emissions of carbon dioxide will actually need to "go negative" — with more being absorbed than emitted — if we want to avoid unacceptably dangerous temperature increases.
+Emissions of carbon dioxide will actually need to "go negative" — with more being absorbed than emitted — if we want to avoid unacceptably dangerous temperature increases and impacts.

-Civil society is being called on to "provide unrelenting leadership" if we want to achieve the necessary reductions in greenhouse gases.
+We are all being called on to "provide unrelenting leadership" if we want to achieve the necessary reductions in greenhouse gases.
+Indeed, teachers must — and can — become climate change heroes for their students!

 Please share this Climate Change Primer with other educators.
 Just copy and paste this link into an email message to your colleagues, administrators, trustees and professional organizations: